wojcikiewicz1/Twitter-Clone/README.md

 ## Features

-- Authentication with Firebase Authentication
+- Authentication with form-based authentication
-- Users can add and delete tweets, like, retweet, and reply
+- Users can add and delete tweets, likes, retweets, and replies
 - Users can pin their tweet
 - Users can follow and unfollow other users
-- Users can see their and other followers and the following list
+- Users can see their and other followers and the following lists
 - Users can see all users
-- Realtime update likes, retweets, and user profile
+- Realtime update likes, follows and retweets
-- User can edit their profile
+- Users can edit their profile

 ## Tech Stack